nikitax44/hyprkool/README.md

 animations {
   ...

-  # i recommend setting workspace animations to fade by default
+  # i recommend setting the workspace animations to fade by default.
-  # hyprkool plugin will set the animation to slide with appropriate
+  # hyprkool will set the animation to slide + <direction> as required.
-  # direction when you switch between workspaces
   animation = workspaces, 1, 2, default, fade
 }